Preparing your images for Format

 If you are using our Proofing feature and allowing your clients to download full resolution images you will not want to restrict the Image Sizing or Quality of the image compression.

 Each theme displays logos at different sizes.

-Make your logo image at least 900 pixels wide and crop it as tight as you can before uploading.
+Make your logo image at least 900 pixels wide and crop tightly to remove excess 'white space' before uploading.

 Export as a JPEG if you have more of a photographic style logo.

 Export as an animated GIF if you have animated your logo!